JMMP-Group/MARINE_VAL/VALNA/README.md

    python -c "import nsv"
 ```

-* Download CDFTOOLs_4.0 toolbox and compile it using the instructions in the CDFTOOLS repository.
+* Download CDFTOOLs_4.0 toolbox and compile it using the instructions in the CDFTOOLS repository (or use the version in the repository).

 ```
    git clone https://github.com/meom-group/CDFTOOLS